 Storing and maintaining an aircraft is more complicated than with other vehicles.
 In addition to dealing with the sheer size and weight of the craft itself, the aviation storage facility manager must comply with federal regulations in all aviation storage areas.

-Here are some of the unique considerations for aviation storage:
+Here are some of the unique considerations for airplane hangar storage:

-- Defective components found during the maintenance process must be stored until they can be returned to the customer/operator or sent for repair.
+- Store defective components discovered during maintenance until they can be returned to the customer/operator or sent for repair.

-- Pressure containers, grease, oils, and other fluids and chemicals or hazardous materials must be stored in labeled containers in separate rooms.
+- Store pressure containers, grease, oils, and chemicals or hazardous materials in labeled containers in separate rooms.

-- Temperature and humidity in the facility should be measured and recorded daily.
+- Measure and record temperature and humidity in the facility daily.

-- Facility access should be restricted to employees only.
+- Restrict access to the facility to employees only.

-Many of the procedures regarding aircraft storage are determined by the length of time the aircraft is to be stored.
+The length of time an aircraft is stored determines proper procedures for airplane hangar storage.
 Short-term storage often means a period of fewer than 60 days.
 On the other hand, long-term storage is a time longer than 60 days.

 Benefits of Good Organization and Storage

-When you store and maintain aircraft, it is crucial to make the most efficient use of your space as possible.
-Since a large amount of workspace is required, the storage of parts and materials needs to be well organized and easily accessible.
+When storing and maintaining aircraft, it is crucial to make the most efficient use of your space as possible.
+Since a large amount of workspace is necessary, it’s important to organize and make parts and materials easily accessible.

-In addition to helping workers locate parts quickly when they need them, a well-organized system protects sensitive aerospace components from damage from dust, heat, cold, or moisture.
+In addition to helping workers locate parts quickly when they need them, a well-organized system protects sensitive aerospace components from damage caused by dust, heat, cold, or moisture.

 Ultimately, safe storage and maintenance procedures benefit everyone on the ground and in the air.